 The Medical Research Future Fund (MRFF) is a $20 billion vehicle for investment in health and medical research.
 It represents the single largest boost to research funding in Australia’s history.
-It will support research and innovation activities with the objective of improving the health and wellbeing of Australians.
+It supports research and innovation activities with the objective of improving the health and wellbeing of Australians.

-The MRFF Initiatives team communicate MRFF funding opportunities and provides guidance and template documents, strategic application support and review, and eligibility and compliance checks.
+The MRFF Initiatives team communicate MRFF funding opportunities and provide guidance and template documents, strategic application support and review, and eligibility and compliance checks.

 The team assist with Chancellery sign off for letters of support and can coordinate support from other RIC divisions (including Business Development, Knowledge and Technology Transfer and Partnerships) in grant development.
 The team also facilitate acceptance of awards, negotiation and execution of agreements and variations and assists with managing reporting requirements.

 All currently open schemes can be found by clicking on 'Current Funding Opportunities' below.
 We also encourage you to check the MRFF Grant Opportunities Calendar which shows grant opportunities anticipated to open in the near future.

 View key dates as well as the links to our specific scheme pages for open MRFF grant opportunities